zeevj/invertory/README.md

 # invertory
-This tool will help me to manage my stuff!
+This tool will help you manage your stuff!